jakobjassmann/ecodes-dk-lidar/README.md

 # dk_nationwide_lidar
-Raster outputs for ecological and environmental variables derived from DK nationwide LiDAR data "Punktsky"
+Raster outputs for ecological and environmental variables derived from DK nationwide LiDAR data "Punktsky".

 ---
 __*NOTE: This repository is currently under development.*__